 Can I still receive a tax benefit for donating assets other than cash?

 Yes.
 Contributing appreciated securities to charity continues to be an invaluable tax strategy, especially with a strong stock market and a reduced corporate tax rate.
-It’s important to keep in mind that laws limiting your charitable deduction of appreciated securities to 30% of AGI still exist.
+It’s important to keep in mind that laws limiting your charitable deduction of appreciated securities to 30 percent of adjusted gross income (AGI) still exist.

-With the new tax law, it may be a good time to look at new ways to donate—particularly if you are normally a cash donor.
+It may be beneficial to look at new ways to donate—particularly if you are normally a cash donor.
 Donating appreciated securities means you don’t have to use your after-tax income for giving.
-Even more importantly, you will avoid capital gains tax that would be due if you sold the securities.
-Donating highly appreciated assets can reduce your overall income tax liability, eliminate capital gains tax and provide a larger donation to charity.
+Even more importantly, you can minimize capital gains tax that would be due if you sold the securities.
+Donating highly appreciated assets can reduce your overall income tax liability, reduce capital gains tax and provide a larger donation to charity.

 Learn more about donating appreciated securities

-With the new tax law, it may be a good time to look at new ways to donate—particularly if you are normally a cash donor.
+It may be beneficial to look at new ways to donate—particularly if you are normally a cash donor.

-How does tax reform create a greater incentive for me to give more?
+How did tax reform create a greater incentive for me to give more?

-Two tax code changes will make it beneficial to give more to charity, particularly if you are a high-income earner.
+Two tax code changes made it beneficial to give more to charity, particularly if you are a high-income earner.

-Before tax reform, you could take a deduction for your cash charitable contributions totaling up to 50% of your adjusted gross income (AGI).
-The new tax code has increased that limit to 60%, meaning you can take an even larger charitable deduction for greater giving.
-This could be a tax-savvy move for years when income is particularly high.
+Before tax reform, you could take a deduction for your cash charitable contributions totaling up to 50 percent of your AGI.
+The new tax code increased that limit to 60 percent, meaning you can take an even larger charitable deduction for greater giving.
+This can be a tax-savvy move for years when income is particularly high.